 This was the idea of MSD CEO Brendan Boyle, he says.
 “It is putting a burning bridge in front of ministers and agencies.
 ‘Hey, look, here are 10,000 people.
 They cost us $5 billion dollars.
 They cross all of our agencies.
 What are we going to do about them because they are going through a pathway like Marc Smith?’”

-He asks whether Marc Smith’s life would have turned out differently if only a few thousand dollars was spent earlier when he was aged eight or nine, and not when he was aged 25 and a long-term recidivist offender.Read more: The government CIO agenda: Flip from ‘legacy first’ to ‘digital first’
+He asks whether Marc Smith’s life would have turned out differently if only a few thousand dollars was spent earlier when he was aged eight or nine, and not when he was aged 25 and a long-term recidivist offender.Read more: Gartner to enterprises: ‘May the algorithmic force be with you’

 “Do we want to keep paying for prison or spend money early on to have a better outcome?